 The easiest method is if you have an alcove to fit them into, but they can be made to float in the middle of a normal wall fairly easily too.

-Then cut and pin some thin plywood onto the top and bottom of the frame to create the floating shelf.
+Cut, glue and pin some thin plywood onto the top and bottom of the frame to create the floating shelf.
 Finally, to top it off fix a cover strip across the front to hand the edges of the ply and batten and it's ready for paint/stain.

-This is a really cheap way of making floating shelves, especially if you have a leftover offcut of a door.
+This is a really cheap way of making floating shelves, especially if you have a leftover off-cut of a door.
 I would avoid making these too deep, probably no more than 300mm max.

 If it's a stud wall you want to locate where the studs are first so you can position your shelf where you can get a good fixing.
-Do this with a studfinder or hammer and nail (bang a nail in at the height where it will be hidden by the shelf later).
+Do this with a stud-finder or hammer and nail (bang a nail in at the height where it will be hidden by the shelf later).
 Once you know where the studs are you can decide on the length of the shelf, span it equally across the studs if you can.
-If you absolutely need to fix the shef and there isn't a stud to fix one end into then use the strngest plasterboard fixings you can buy.
+If you absolutely need to fix the shelf and there isn't a stud to fix one end into then use the strongest plasterboard fixings you can buy.

 Now the door will have two edges that are open and need timber in.
-Take some chunky timber like 50x50mm pse or similar and reduce it to fit inside the door.
+Take some chunky timber like 50x50mm PSE or similar and reduce it to fit inside the door.
 Do this with a table saw, thicknesser or electric planer.

 Cut the timber so it will fit first in the end of the shelf, and glue that piece in.
 Then cut the last piece for the back edge that will be fixed to the wall.
-Fix the long one to the wall with screws and I put a decent helping of gripfill on the back edge as well for extra strength.
+Fix the long one to the wall with screws and I put a decent helping of Gripfill on the back edge as well for extra strength.

 Glue the wall batten up with plenty of wood glue all the way round and slide the new shelf onto it.
-Pin it in place with a finish nailgun or 20mm panel pins (a nailgun is better than hammering which may loosen the batten from the wall.
+Pin it in place with a finish nail-gun or 20mm panel pins (a nail-gun is better than hammering which may loosen the batten from the wall.

 If you don't want to go to the trouble of making a floating shelf there are lots of ready to go floating shelves and/or special brackets available to buy that just need fixing to the wall.
-On this page you can see how I fix brackets to the walls if need be.